microsoft/vscode-docs/docs/languages/go.md

 ---
 # Go programming with Visual Studio Code

-Using the Go extension for Visual Studio Code, you get language features like intelliSense, code navigation, symbol search, bracket matching, snippets and many more that will help you in [Golang](https://golang.org/) development.
+Using the Go extension for Visual Studio Code, you get language features like IntelliSense, code navigation, symbol search, bracket matching, snippets and many more that will help you in [Golang](https://golang.org/) development.

 ![go extension banner](images/go/go-extension.png)